 - The buyer takes over the risk after the goods are loaded onto the ship

-- The buyer takes care of any other transportation costs and risks
+- The buyer takes care of any other conveyance costs and risks

-- The seller oversees the transporting of products to the shipment port (origin)
+- The seller oversees the moving of products to the shipment port (origin)

 - But it's the buyer who pays for the freight cost.